 RI MomsPRN seeks to fill this need by offering education, guidance and support to build front-line prenatal and primary care providers' confidence in treating mild to moderate cases of perinatal mood complications, thus allowing specialty resources to be devoted to high-risk women with more complex conditions.

 Health care providers can call RI MomsPRN at (401) 430-2800 Monday through Friday, 8 a.m. to 4 p.m.
 Your call will be answered by a Perinatal Clinical Social Worker who will gather information to assess and triage your patient’s needs and help determine the best next steps.
-This could include a same-day telephone consultation with a RI MomsPRN Perinatal Psychiatrist, referral for an in-person evaluation with a perinatal mental health specialist, referral to a community-based support group or perinatal therapist, or other case-dependent resources.
+This could include same-day telephone consultation with a RI MomsPRN Perinatal Psychiatrist, referral for an in-person evaluation with a perinatal mental health specialist, referral to a community-based support group or perinatal therapist, or other case-dependent resources.

 For a list of specific patient information we recommend having when making a call to RI MomsPRN, see our helpful hints for calling RI MomsPRN.